gelofi/portfolio/README.md

-# gelofi
+# Gelofi
- A portfolio website for myself.
+A portfolio-website for myself.
+WIP.